 Overall we present some highlights here, but see our two companion “what’s new” articles for: (1) an overview of the key differences between CS5 and CS5.5, including what’s been added and what’s been taken away, and (2) a detailed product-by-product review of the significant new features and enhancements in CS5.5.

-[UPDATE (May 2019) – Some of these still work to download the old CS5.5 trials, but Adobe has recently taken down many links… However, we also now have the all-new Adobe CC 2019 Direct Download Links!]
+[UPDATE – Some of these still work to download the old CS5.5 trials, but Adobe has recently taken down many links… However, you can also now get the all-new Creative Cloud 2020 Direct Download Links!]

 Some of the most visited resources on this site are the direct download links provided for most major Adobe products.
 So continuing in this tradition, here is a complete set of direct download links for all the new Adobe Creative Suite 5.5 software (Windows and Mac), for instant easy access and the ability to use your own download manager or download assistant if you have any difficulty with what Adobe normally employs and need to get the CS5.5 trials without it…